safehodl/safehodl.github.io/_posts/2020-12-04-self-custody.md

 ![custody](/assets/images/custody.jpg)
 {: .image-title}

-Bitcoin is the first digital asset that can be stored entirely by yourself.
-Self-custody avoids the risk of storing assets with a custodian like an exchange or bank.
-When using a custodian you have to ask:
+If you use a custodian to store you Bitcoin you have the following risks:

-* Can the custodian prove your Bitcoin is [allocated only to you][reserves]?
+* Your Bitcoin might not be [allocated to you][reserves] if the custodian becomes insolvent.
-* How good is the custodian’s [security model][hack]?
-Jurisdictional risk?
+* Custodial Bitcoin can be [be hacked][hack] or confiscated.
-* Is the custodian insured and what risks does the [insurance policy][insurance] cover?
+* Insurance might not cover your loss.

-If you self-custody you must follow these rules to avoid losing Bitcoin:
+Self-custody is the solution, but before you attempt to hold your own Bitcoin you must understand these rules:

-**1. Buy a [reputable hardware wallet](/hardware-wallets/).**  Mobile wallets and paper wallet generators are easier to hack.
-Attackers who find your seed can steal your Bitcoin.
+**1. Buy a [reputable hardware wallet](/hardware-wallets/).**  Software wallets and paper wallet generators are easier to hack.
+If you can't afford a hardware wallet, you can use HexaWallet or BlueWallet and split your key across 3 devices.

 **2. Verify your wallet is authentic.**  Buy directly from the manufacturer and check for tampering.
 [Roll dice][dice] to generate the seed yourself.